hide-kawabata/traf/README.md

 ## Usage

 - While proving a theorem by using Proof General, you can invoke Traf by clicking the "prooftree icon", or equivalently, type `C-c C-d` (`proof-tree-external-display-toggle`).
+Note that if you are using company-coq `C-c C-d` might be assigned to a different function.
 - You can perform anything while proving with PG; e.g., `C-c RET (proof-goto-point)`, `C-c C-u (proof-undo-last-successful-command)`, etc. The proof tree shown in the Traf window changes synchronously.
 - Once a proof of a theorem (`Theorem`, `Lemma`, `Example`, whatever) is finished, i.e., the vernacular command `Qed` is given to Coq, the connection between PG and Traf is closed (but the Traf window remains on the screen and you can manipulate it).
 When you start proving another theorem, you are required to invoke Traf again (by entering `C-c C-d`).